 Since many years now I have a pleasure to run lectures during calligraphy & illumination workshops provided by Barbara Bodziony.
 Obviously, those lectures focus on medieval manuscripts.
 Medieval books’ lovers usually are familiar with particular 12th century miniature, depicting monk working in scriptorium, inscribed as a portrait of scribe called Eadwine.
 However, very few people really can provide further information about the book that this miniature comes from.

-The book is called The Eadwine Psalter; it dates back to the 3rd quarter (?) of the 12th century and comes from the Benedictine Abbey in Canterbury.
-Today there’s no abbey there anymore, as it was dissolved during the Reformation and changed into the cathedral in Canterbury.
+The book is called The Eadwine Psalter; it dates back to the 3rd quarter (?) of the 12th century and comes from the scriptory of the cathedral and Benedictine priory in Canterbury.
+Today there’s no priory there anymore, as it was dissolved during the Reformation and all that remained is the cathedral in Canterbury.
 The Psalter is not there anymore either, as in the 17th century it was given by the Cathedral dean to Cambridge, and so today the manuscript is kept in the Trinity College Library in Cambridge (MS R.17.1).
 It was most likely around that time, in the 17th century, when 4 folios were cut out of the book; those folios are decorated with full-page cycles of Gospel scenes and are now divided between various collections (The Morgan Library in New York, The British Library and Victoria and Albert Museum in London).

 The Eadwine Psalter is intriguing in many aspects; first of all it is a Romanesque copy of a famous Carolingian Utrecht Psalter (about which I have written before, see HERE).
 More than 300 years after the original was created, monks from Canterbury copied unique illustrations for every Psalm; the Romanesque version may seem a bit less sketchy (and the drawings are actually in colour), but all the compositions have been repeated really carefully.
 Check it out: here goes one of the images from 9th century Utrecht Psalter (to the left) juxtaposed with relevant illustration from The Eadwine Psalter (to the right):